Glossary of Terms

 - As referred to inside Admin Center, this represents a single integration between the LaunchKey Service and the software application integrating with it.

 - This is a user which belongs to your Service and is registered within your user database.

-be visible in the authorization list until such time as either the service informs the
+associated with the Directory until such time that either the service informs the platform that

 - A hash value created using the private key of an RSA public/private key pair that can be verified